tsubik/tsubik.github.io/_posts/2014-08-14-visual-studio-database-project-migrations.md

 Cons:

-* creating "clear" database by running all migrations
+* creating a "clean" database by running all migrations
 * You do not know what database schema looks like unless you create the database

 ## Why not both?